 The focus on rare diseases was perfect for translational researchers who focus on pediatric inflammatory and rheumatic diseases.
 It was an outstanding opportunity to learn from leaders in translational medicine in rare diseases and to connect with others who desire to do the same.
 The course exceeded their expectations.
 Not only were we able to learn about the latest developments in the field of translational medicine but we were also given excellent opportunity to better understand the interconnection between the basic science to the clinical aspects of translational medicine.
 For translational scientists involved mostly in basic research, the course also delivered new insights, tools and competence to navigate the difficult track from the bench to the bedside.
 This course is a wonderful opportunity to make new connections with other translational medicine researchers from around the globe and actually build a foundation for future collaboration.
 We both highly recommend this course to anyone who has a desire to pursue a career in translational medicine, and are tremendously grateful to CARRA and the Arthritis Foundation for the support to be able to attend!

-In addition, EMERGE is interested in developing several other initiatives, including an immunology “boot camp,” an interactive way to provide research/grant development support for young investigators, and a reciprocal travel scholarship to permit PReS early investigators to attend CARRA.
+At the PReS Trainee Working Group, attendees learned more about a newly formed group called EMERGE.
+EMERGE is working on developing several other initiatives, including an immunology “boot camp;” an interactive way to provide research/grant development support for young investigators, and a reciprocal travel scholarship to permit PReS early investigators to attend the CARRA Annual Scientific Meeting.
 Attendees were intrigued to hear about CARRA’s experiences with the AMIGO program and the Aims page from grant proposal review available through the CARRA EI group.
 The international audience of primarily European trainees and early investigators expressed significant interest in becoming CARRA members and opportunities to attend the next CARRA Annual Meeting.
-Dr. Sadun noted, “The young investigators present were grateful for our participation and collaboration as they work to form support structures for pediatric rheumatology trainees world-wide.
+Dr. Sadun noted that “The young investigators present were grateful for our participation and collaboration as they work to form support structures for pediatric rheumatology trainees world-wide.
 We were glad to help CARRA be part of that conversation.”